Basic Economic Problem · 3 question types

 Opportunity cost and scarcity definitions appear on nearly every paper; consistently 4 to 6 marks in Q1 Part A context questions.

-Scarcity is the situation in which resources are limited while human wants are unlimited.
+Scarcity is the situation in which resources are limited while human are unlimited.
 Because wants exceed available resources, society cannot satisfy them all.

-Scarcity is the foundation of the IGCSE syllabus.
+Scarcity is the foundation of the syllabus.
 Almost every other concept (price, demand, opportunity cost, market failure, trade) follows from it.

 The syllabus distinguishes two kinds of human desire.